 Jennifer Webb-McRae always knew what she wanted to be when she grew up.

-“I really never wanted to be anything else when I grew up.
-I knew I wanted to be a lawyer and that was because my family kind of put that notion in my head.
-They used to tease me and say I argued every point, so I should grow up and be a lawyer.”
+"I knew I wanted to be a lawyer because my family kind of put that notion in my head.
+They used to tease me and say I argued every point no matter what we talked about," she says.

 Webb-McRae was raised in Vineland, New Jersey.
 She received her law degree just 40 minutes away from home, from Camden School of Law at Rutgers University in New Jersey.

 Early on, Jennifer Webb-McRae was interested in family law.
 She clerked for a judge involved in that field.
 He became a lifelong mentor.
 However, she found she had a passion for criminal law when she worked with the juvenile justice system.

 “I was fortunate enough to get a job very quickly at the Office of the Public Defender representing juvenile defendants.
 So it was interesting because it gave me a passion for criminal justice, but it also kind of suited that social work element of me to want to do justice and help serve the whole person and kind of started me on my way in the criminal justice world,” she says.

 Challenges as a chief prosecutor

 Webb-McRae says her responsibilities as Chief Prosecutor of Cumberland County are complex.